Devi Awards celebrates woman power, pays tribute to 12 trailblazers

 “As a strong believer in women empowerment, I heartily congratulate the 12 achievers and wish them the best to continue their relentless work, which will inspire other women,” remarked Karnataka Chief Minister Siddaramaiah in his message.

-The event also featured a roundtable with Devis titled 'Leading Change: What's the Superpower?'
+The event also featured an engaging roundtable with Devis titled ‘Leading Change: What’s the Superpower?’
 Arundhati Nag, Kavita Gupta Sabharwal, Samhita Arni and Jahnavi Phalkey were part of the engaging conversation on varied issues.

 TNIE CMD Manoj Kumar Sonthalia, Editorial Director of The New Indian Express Prabhu Chawla, Group CEO Lakshmi Menon and Editor Santwana Bhattacharya were present.
-Leader of Opposition in the Assembly R Ashoka, Bengaluru South MP Tejasvi Surya and City Police Commissioner B Dayananda were among the audience.
+Leader of Opposition in the Assembly R Ashoka, BJP MP Lehar Singh Siroya, Bengaluru South MP Tejasvi Surya and City Police Commissioner B Dayananda were among the audience.

 Noted author Kaveree Bamzai moderated the session, including the candid interaction with the awardees.